 Deep Resolve brings deep learning and AI to the MR image reconstruction process.
-Deep Resolve is an advanced reconstruction technology, which in its first step brings intelligent denoising and deep-learning-based image reconstruction directly to the core of the imaging chain.
+Deep Resolve is an advanced reconstruction technology, which in its first step brings denoising and deep-learning-based image reconstruction directly to the core of the imaging chain.

-Deep Resolve Gain is a solution for intelligent denoising.
+Deep Resolve Gain is a solution for targeted denoising.
 As mentioned above, in MRI, image noise is not uniformly distributed across the image.
-This can be due to coil array geometries since the SNR is usually higher close to the receive coils.
-Also the use of parallel imaging reconstruction techniques can lead to varying noise levels in the reconstructed image.
+This can be due to coil array geometries since the SNR is usually higher closer to the receive coils.
+In addition, the use of parallel imaging reconstruction techniques can lead to varying noise levels in the reconstructed image.
 These local variations in image noise can not be addressed by conventional noise filters, as these operate globally on the entire reconstructed image.
 Deep Resolve Gain incorporates specific noise maps, which are acquired together with the original raw data, directly into the image reconstruction [6].

-These noise maps are generated without needing to spend additional scan time and can be extracted from the raw data.
+These noise maps are generated and extracted from the raw data without the need for additional scan time.
 The reconstruction algorithm takes local noise variations into account and enables stronger denoising where noise would be most dominant when reconstructing with conventional methods.

-Deep Resolve Gain helps to mitigate noise that is introduced when accelerating the acquisition e.g. by reducing the number of averages or by increasing the acceleration factor in parallel imaging.
+Deep Resolve Gain helps to mitigate noise that is introduced when accelerating the acquisition e.g. by reducing the number of averages or by increasing the acceleration factors in parallel imaging.